Michael Cassius McDonald: Criminal and political rule in Chicago

 In 1882, McDonald was indicted for running a gaming house, but was able to get off, in part due to bribed witnesses.

 In 1882, McDonald bought the short-lived newspaper the Chicago Globe.
 He sought to utilize the newspaper to influence both elections and to persuade the passage of municipal ordinances that he favored.

-At a private meeting held at the White House, McDoanld was able to convince Chester A. Arthur to pardon a colleague of his who had been convicted in a pyramid scheme.
+At a private meeting held at the White House, McDonald was able to convince Chester A. Arthur to pardon a colleague of his who had been convicted in a pyramid scheme.

-Around the year 1885, McDonald created a book-making syndicate which held control of gambling at race tracks in Chicago and Indiana.
-The most notable race track was Garfield Park Racetrack.
+Around the year 1885, McDonald created a book-making syndicate which held control of gambling at racetracks in Chicago and Indiana.
+The most notable racetrack was Garfield Park Racetrack.

 In 1885, McDonald claimed to be retiring from the gambling business.
 In early 1885, McDonald also said he was going to retire from politics.
-Both would prove not to be the case, and he would remain involved in politics until his death, and would not retire from the gambling business until roughly a decade later.
+Both would prove not to be the case, and he would remain involved in politics until his death and would not retire from the gambling business until roughly a decade later.

 In February 1885, a month before the 1885 Chicago mayoral election, a grand jury found McDonald's right-hand man Joseph Mackin and others with connections to Harrison guilty of election fraud in the 1884 elections, creating a scandal for Harrison ahead of being up for reelection.
 Despite the fact that no personal wrongdoing on Harrison's part was involved in these charges, the charges against Mackin and others compounded with the preexisting rumors relating to Harrison to foster a public sentiment that challenged Harrison's popularity.
 While he won a narrow reelection in 1885, the loss popularity from these scandals contributed to Harrison's decision to not seek reelection to a fifth term in the 1887 Chicago mayoral election.